PipedreamHQ/pipedream/docs/docs/pricing/README.md

 Additionally, free accounts have a limit on compute time for processing test events in the workflow builder.

-This limit resets daily, but it does limit the amount of testing possible in a day.
+This limit resets daily, but it limits the amount of testing possible in a day.

 You can modify a workflow's steps an unlimited times per day, but the computing time to test workflows or individual steps is subject to this limit.